dmccrthy/dmccrthy/README.md

   <b>Dan McCarthy</b>
 </h1>

 Hi, I'm Dan.
-I'm currently a  student interested in comuter programming, and networking.
+I'm currently a student interested in computer programming, and networking.
 Right now I'm working towards a <a href="https://en.wikipedia.org/wiki/CCNA">CCNA</a> and plan to pursue futher education by gettng a computer science degree.
 I mainly work on different side project I have which you can look at in my repos section.
 Below I've listed some of my main interests.

 <br>